fireblocks/recovery/README.md

 ## Beta Warning
 ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️<br/>
 This tool is currently in beta stage, it is subject to change and might contain bugs.
+Please use it for testing purposes only, and not for mainnet workspaces.
 For the current recommended production tool please visit the [python key recovery tool](https://github.com/fireblocks/fireblocks-key-recovery-tool).
 For beta access please contact your Customer Success Manager.